SleeplessByte/fronteers-website/src/nl/blog/2019/12/fronteers-vote-for-w3c-tag.md

 ---
-title: "Fronteers vote for the W3C Technical Architecture Group"
+title: 'Fronteers vote for the W3C Technical Architecture Group'
 date: 2019-12-13
 author: Anneke Sinnema
 categories:
   - Vereniging
   - W3C
 ---

 In January, W3C members are voting for four seats on the Technical Architecture Group.
 Since Fronteers is a W3C member, we also have a vote, which our representative Rachel Andrew will cast on behalf of us.

 Just like half a year ago, we call all Fronteers members to share their list of top candidates.
 This time for the W3C Technical Architecture Group (TAG).
 The result of the internal Fronteers vote will be transmitted to Rachel.